joont92/joont92.github.io/source/_drafts/english/Lawn-Gnome-Beach-Party-of-Terror-Full.md

 While the other children played kick the schumptel and ate doonkelberries, I would stand for hours.
 All through the cold night, as the spitzenhounds howled My only companion was the moon.
 And my neighbor Kenny.
 So, since my lawn gnome was taken away from me, I will destroy every lawn gnome in the entire Tri-State Area!
 Behold!
 The Destructinator!
 And now, Perry the platypus to activate my creation No!
 Surf contest!
 Out of my way, jennabelle.
 Hello, Buford!
 Perhaps you missed the sign.
-"No bullying.
-No yodelling"?
+"No bullying.No yodelling"?
 I don't like this any more than you do.
 First up in the surf contest is Bobby Nelson.
 Oh!
 And Nelson eats it on a 5-footer!
 And there's Django Brown shooting a curl.
 And here comes Buford Von Stomp.
 Oh!
 He pummels Brown with a philadelphia traffic stop.
 And now he's got him in a half Nelson.
 No, it's whole Nelson!
 Oh!
 And now he's actually beating him with Bobby Nelson!
 Here's the scores from our judges, and Buford doesn't like it one bit.
 Next up is Phineas Flynn, and it's great to see a young surfer shows such confidence.
 Uh-oh!
 What's this?
 Oh, those kids today and their holographic projections.
 He's in the pipeline.
 Now he's hanging 10.
 He's hanging 20!
 He's hanging 32!
 Now he's just hanging!
 The crowd loves it.
 I don't think there's a name for that.
 The crowd is doing the wave and Phineas is surfing it!
 Let's go to the judges.
 Ten to the fifth power, infinity, and oh!
 It seems Phineas Flynn's radical surfing has made judge No 3 rethinks Einstein's theory of Relativity.
 Cowabunga!
 Laws of nature!

 So, are you having fun?
 Girl The moment has arrived.
 .
 Just one second.
 Hello?
 Um, Candace?
 Is everything okay?
 Oh, everything is just wonderful.